abberdeen/circuitid-csharp/docs/PhoneInboundRulesApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new PhoneInboundRulesApi(Configuration.Default);
-            var phoneinboundrules = new Phoneinboundrules(); // Phoneinboundrules | The JSON object that will be posted to the REST API endpoint.
+            var phoneinboundrulesCreateOrPatch = new PhoneinboundrulesCreateOrPatch(); // PhoneinboundrulesCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetPhoneInboundRule200Response result = apiInstance.CreatePhoneInboundRule(phoneinboundrules);
+                GetPhoneInboundRule200Response result = apiInstance.CreatePhoneInboundRule(phoneinboundrulesCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)